tyzjames/Wolverine-Mean-Reversion/README.md

  short Gold (since we might expect Gold to drop) until the relative prices reverts to its mean.
  - The intuition is that since the assets are highly correlated, a relative price increase of one asset will cause the asset pair to deviate from its mean, and we can expect the asset pair to eventually revert back to its mean.

+###Notes
+ - I have tested this strategy with a hedge fund and the strategy is indeed profitable based on mid-close prices and a 1min x 1500 lookback period.
+However, once using the bid and ask prices, the strategy is no longer profitable.
+This is excluding the cost per trade.
+ - Increasing the timeframe from 1min to 10min or 15min will increase the profit per trade which will overcome the cost per trade.
+This still needs to be further tested.